-As mentioned above, if Giocoso displays album art, it will append the first 50 characters of the ALBUM tag of the first FLAC file found to play below that art work -and it will default to displaying that text in white lettering.
+As mentioned above, if Giocoso displays album art, it will grab the last of the names listed in the ARTIST tag, join that to the ALBUM tag of the first FLAC file found to play, and then grab the first 80 characters from the combination.
+The result will then display below that art work -and it will default to displaying that text in white lettering.
 If you would prefer a different colour, then you can tell Giocoso what colour to use with the --captiontext parameter.

-Valid values for this parameter can be listed with the --listcolours paramete (see below, Section 10.2.5).
+Valid values for this parameter can be listed with the --listcolours parameter (see below, Section 10.2.5).
 The parameter is, however, case insensitive, so whether you say --captiontext=cyan or --captiontext=CyAn, you'll get cyan-coloured text.
 If you supply an invalid colour (and there are 683 of them to choose from!), then the parameter defaults back to plain white.